-- Being informed about the latest developments in their field. - Providing background and expressing views to the advisory body on important issues. - Providing administrative support, including agenda preparation and taking of minutes at meetings. - Maintaining a professional position on all topics. - Assisting the advisory body to stay on track and focused. - Interpreting City Council, City department, and relevant state, federal, and international actions and policies. - Making sure the intent of the advisory body is not lost after a decision. - Developing a rapport with the Chair and advisory body members. - Alerting advisory body members of possible detrimental actions. - Presenting advisory body recommendations to the City Council.
+- Being informed about the latest developments in their field. - Providing background and expressing views to the advisory body on important issues. - Providing administrative support, including agenda prep and minute taking. - Maintaining a professional position on all topics. - Assisting the advisory body to stay on track and focused.
+Interpreting City Council, City department, and relevant state, federal, and international actions and policies.